Is there a better way to guess when a retrenchment is on the cards?

 The rumour-mill within your organisation had already been swirling furiously.
 To make matter worse, even people outside of the company are speaking of the impending layoffs.

-As usual, the HR department continue to deny but be assured that the axe is coming soon.
+As usual, the HR department continues to deny that retrenchment is on the cards.
+But you can know for certain – the axe is coming soon.

 4. You don’t get invited to regular meetings